-There is plenty to do in Coeur d’Alene such as hiking to Cougar Bay, visiting Silverwood Theme Park, and venturing to Independence Point.
+There are many things to do in Coeur d’Alene such as hiking to Cougar Bay, visiting Silverwood Theme Park, and venturing to Independence Point.
 The nature around Coeur d’Alene is the main reason people visit the city and they are never left disappointed!

 There are so many amazing and beautiful day trips from Boise and we hope we highlighted some of the best.
 If you have any suggestions of the best Boise day trips (and Boise weekend getaways!), please leave a comment below.